MarcoGos/blitzortung_image/README.md

 # Blitzortung Image

 This is a custom integration of the Blitzortung Image.
 It will provide an animated image representing the lightning data (only for The Netherlands).
-You need to be an active contributer to the Blitzortung lightning detection network.
+You need to be a participant of the Blitzortung lightning detection network project.

 ## Installation